 If you are an employer, how much leeway do your employees have to show their personal side?
 You know, the thing that actually differentiates them from a robot.
 If your employees are on the phone, is their time so tightly monitored that there is no room for some pleasantries?
 There is a fine line between wasting time and seeding the conversation to encourage the blossoming of a resolution to a problem or concern, or to further customer relations.

 If your employees are so fearful of repercussions because they ventured into the human side of interaction, their ability to be creative and productive problem-solvers is reduced.
 They may miss vital information that more relaxed customers may provide to them or they could transfer their stress to the customer, which then does nothing to help the situation.

 What seems like a short-cut, isn't.
 This could cost your company - lost time, missed information, customers, and possibly those employees you spent time and money training.

-Learning and practising stress techniques builds awareness.
-It strengthens the employees’ ability to better read the customer, and to communicate in an effective manner.
+Learning and practicing stress techniques builds awareness.
+It strengthens the employees' ability to better read the customer, and to communicate in an effective manner.

 If you're wondering, Holly, my dog, has since been over to enjoy the greener grass - both to play on and to eat.